jlo-1992/jlo-1992/README.md

 - Crafting meticulous layout and responsive design.
 - Implementing sophisticated animations and dynamic user interfaces.
 - Dedicated to maximizing frontend performance and delivering lightning-fast web experiences. <br>

 My commitment is to write clean, elegant, and maintainable code that stands the test of time.
-I approach every project and challenge with an open mind, eager to learn new tools and embrace the next big thing in web development.
+I approach every project and challenge with an open mind, eager to learn new tools and embrace the next big thing in web development. <br>
 Let's build something great!

 <h3>Things I code with</h3>